-Thank you so much to the publisher, St. Martin’s Press, for providing me with a copy of this to read and review.
-This was absolutely one of my most anticipated releases of the year and it did not disappoint.
+Thank you to the publisher, Harper Paperbacks, for providing me with a copy to read and review.